This guide is for Bioinformatics students who need to find scholarly research using library resources.

 Journals publish papers in specific, often very specialized, academic fields.
 Articles go through a review and acceptance process before being published.

-If you are looking for a specific journal in your field and want to determine if the library subscribes to it, use our E-Journal Finder.
+If you are looking for a specific journal in your field and want to determine if the library subscribes to it, use our Journal Search

 The library does not subscribe to every journal published.
 If you don't see a Full Text link below the article citation, look for a button labeled "Get it!"
 This application will check for access to the full text of the article within the library's subscriptions.